infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_understandable_android.md

 ### Error identification

+:white_check_mark: **Success criteria**

-If an error occurs on the item that the user is interacting with, the one should be clearly defined and described so the user could have a clear picture of why the error occurred and what to do to fix it.
+If an error occurs on the item that the user is interacting with, the one should be clearly defined and described so the user can get a clear information of why the error occurred and what to do in order to fix it.

 It is recommended to always use or extend system-provided widgets that are as far down Android's class hierarchy as possible because the ones already have the most accessibility capabilities that your app needs.

 On the other hand, if your app requires the implementation of custom components, you will need to implement [custom accessibility events](https://developer.android.com/guide/topics/ui/accessibility/principles#define-custom-events) to provide all accessibility updates the same as system-provided widgets do.

+:no_entry_sign: **Failure criteria**

+- error messages do not exist or are not descriptive enough

+- custom components do not support custom error handling

 ### Labels or instruction

+:white_check_mark: **Success criteria**

-When the accessibility services user focuses on some sort of input view (for example in the form or login screen or something else) it is important to give him enough information about the type of input that is expected from him to provide.
+When the accessibility services user focuses on input view (for example in the form or login screen) it is important to give him enough information about the type of input that is expected from him to provide.

 - Pairs of elements where one describes the other

-It is a common case that given EditText has a corresponding View that describes the content that the user should enter within the EditText element.
-This relationship between elements could be achieved by setting the` android:labelFor` attribute on that specific View.
+It is a common case that a given EditText has a corresponding View that describes the content that the user should input within the EditText element.
+This relationship between elements could be achieved by setting `android:labelFor` attribute on that specific View.

-That way, services such as TalkBack will read defined relationships to the user to give him a bit more context when EditText is in focus.
+That way, services such as TalkBack will read defined relationships to the user giving him more context about expected input when EditText is in focus.

-An example of labeling such an element pair is given in the following snippet:
+**Code example:**

 ```
 <!-- Label text for en-US locale would be "Username:" -->